tawantinsuyurunakunarayku/HMM/README.md

 # Usage:

-You can create a model and train it using the commands in scripts_htk.
+You can create a model and train it using the commands in scripts_htk or [Here](https://github.com/tawaintisuyurunakunarayku/asr_hmm/blob/master/REPORT.md).
 The final model will be stored in the folder models/hmm10 The command will also output accuracy of the trainned model against the dataset.

 # Results: